sjauijn/adguard-home-plus-HAOS/adguard/DOCS.md

 | Accessible via SFTP | ❌ | ✅ |
 | Query log, stats, filters DB | `/data/adguard/` | `/data/adguard/` (unchanged) |

-**Migration**: On first start, if you already have an existing config in `/data/adguard/AdGuardHome.yaml`, it will be automatically copied to the new location.
-The old file will be renamed to `AdGuardHome.yaml.bak`.

 ## Installation

 The installation of this app is pretty straightforward and not different in